hmerritt/reactenv/examples/react-webpack/README.md

 ---

-When building with `yarn build`, the plugin with replace all `process.env.*` values with a static string that can be replaced at a later time.
+When building with `yarn build`, the plugin with replace all `process.env.<name>` values with a static string that can be replaced at a later time.

 Before serving the build, you need to run the `reactenv` cli to inject the desired environment variables.